Alimony in Florida Divorce

 My 7 rules for thinking about Florida alimony

-1. Florida law requires the court to look at each party’s income and expense, when determining whether alimony should be paid.
+1. Florida law requires the court to look at each party’s income and expenses, when determining whether alimony should be paid.

 However, in my experience, the court tends to focus more on the disparity of incomes between the parties.
-The implicit assumption is that the spouse being asked to pay alimony will eventually figure out how to incorporate alimony into his or her monthly budget.
+The implicit assumption is that the spouse being asked to pay alimony will eventually figure out how to incorporate alimony into their monthly budget.

 The exception to this rule of thumb is when a spouse has truly extraordinary and unavoidable expenses.
 For example, a big monthly car payment will not likely effect the court’s award of alimony, while the court likely would consider significant and ongoing medical expenses resulting from a disability.